 "Integration complexity across legacy systems"

 Approximately 39% of enterprises report difficulty integrating pricing software with outdated ERP and CRM platforms.
-Around 27% of wound healing care solution providers face disruptions due to interoperability gaps between cloud-based pricing tools and existing hospital billing systems.
-Nearly 22% of mid-sized firms delay pricing automation projects due to concerns about compatibility with in-house IT infrastructure.
-This complexity restricts rapid deployment and slows innovation cycles, especially in cost-sensitive healthcare verticals like wound healing care.
+Around 27% of organizations face disruptions because of interoperability gaps between cloud-based pricing tools and existing billing, procurement, and enterprise resource planning systems.
+Nearly 22% of mid-sized firms delay pricing automation projects due to concerns about compatibility with in-house IT infrastructure and the complexity of migrating historical pricing data.
+These integration challenges restrict rapid deployment, increase implementation costs, and slow innovation cycles, particularly among organizations operating across multiple sales channels.

 CHALLENGE